Key Takeaways:

 3. Industry experience and adaptability

-- Track record of working with remote teams
+- A track record of working with remote teams, ideally US-based ones

 4. Work schedule and availability

-- Willingness to work your normal business hours
+- Willingness to work your core business hours, not split shifts or adjusted schedules

-- Reliable internet connection (essential for remote work)
+- Reliable internet connection with documented backup options

 5. Cultural fit and values alignment